 In the public mind, a rear-end collision is always the fault of the driver behind.
 That is a presumption that can be disproven under certain circumstances.
-Proving who is legally at fault requires a knowledgeable and experienced accident attorney, like a Fort Lauderdale rear-end collision lawyer.
+Proving who is legally at fault requires a knowledgeable and experienced car accident attorney from Kogan & DiSalvo.

 More than one situation can cause a rear-end collision, which is the most often occurring mishap on the roads today.
 Common situations include a vehicle being rear-ended at a red light in the city, or a chain reaction on the freeway started by the driver in front reacting to something ahead, with others following too closely behind.

-Not enough distance between vehicles and driver distraction are high on the list of reasons why this type of crash happens at the fault of the driver behind.
+Not enough distance between vehicles and distracted driving are high on the list of reasons why this type of crash happens at the fault of the driver behind.
 The law does not allow drivers to follow closely, and breaking the law can be evidence of fault.

 Distraction has several contributors, including texting while driving, also illegal in Florida, operating radio controls, and taking eyes off the road at precisely the wrong moment.